10: The Driver CPC module 4 practical safety demonstration test

 - four KKI boxes marked equates to a 20 per cent question score

 The fifth question on all forms has ten KKI boxes.
 Each box equates to 2%.
-Examiners should add up the number of KKI boxes and place a mark in the appropriate question score box, rounding up or down as necessary.
+Examiners or assessors should add up the number of KKI boxes and place a mark in the appropriate question score box, rounding up or down as necessary.
 For example: seven KKI boxes marked (7 x 2 = 14) therefore mark the 15 per cent score box.
 Six KKI boxes = ten per cent, and so on.

 Individual question scores are added together to produce a total score which is marked in the appropriately numbered box at the bottom of the page.
 The candidate must attain a minimum of 15% in all questions and a total score of at least 80% to pass.
 It is possible for a candidate to score 90% and not pass (20% in 4 questions and only 10% in the fifth).

-Examiners are required to ask candidates five main questions which can contain sub questions.
+Examiners or assessors are required to ask candidates five main questions which can contain sub questions.
 In order to establish a candidate’s ability and knowledge it will often be necessary to prompt for an answer.
 Any prompt given must not contain clues or lead the candidate in any way.

 Here are some examples of good and bad prompts: